Billingegroup/group_git_workflow/README.md

 Scopatz and Huff (it is strongly recommended that you get a copy, but we do have.
 1. We also recommend [PyCharm](http://www.jetbrains.com/pycharm/) because
   * it's powerful.
-  * it's wildly used in the group, so you can get help easily.
+  * it's widely used in the group, so you can get help easily.
   * as students you can request a free copy of the full production version!

 # Step 1: Fork the repository you wish to contribute